ChaosMarc/PlugY/PlugYInstaller/PlugY_The_Survival_Kit_-_Readme.txt

 [STAT ON LEVEL UP]
+WARNING : CHEAT, DON'T USE IN NORMAL GAME.
 Change the number of Stats Points you receive when your character gains a level.
 Following are default values, between {} are some examples values with descriptions :
 - ActiveStatPerLevelUp=0		{0:Disabled; 1:Enabled}